ChetanGade98/vcs-practical-1/README.md

 # vcs-practical-1
 repositry

+git checkout main        # Make sure you're on the main branch git pull origin main     # Get the latest changes from the remote main branch git checkout -b search-feature # Create and switch to the new branch

 Stage all your changes
 git commit -m "Implement search feature" # Commit your changes git push origin search-feature # Push the new branch to the remote repository